ironmeld/doubleback/README.md

 Only dfmt formats 0.3 as "0.3".

-Doubleback dfmt is basically `Ryu shortest` reformatted to be like `printf("%.17g")`:
+Doubleback dfmt is basically `Ryū shortest` reformatted to be like `printf("%.17g")`:

+# What is Ryu?

-`Ryu shortest` is an algorithm along with reference code developed by Ulf Adams, Google Germany in 2018 [1][2].
-Ryu supports consistent round-trip parsing and "shortest" printing of 64-bit floating-point numbers.
-To be clear, Ryu is the breakthrough technology that makes Doubleback possible.
+Ryū is an algorithm [1][2] along with reference code [3] developed by Ulf Adams, Google Germany in 2018.
+Ryū supports consistent round-trip parsing and "shortest" printing of 64-bit floating-point numbers.
+To be clear, Ryū is the breakthrough technology that makes Doubleback possible.

 There are many older and established algorithms for printing floats.
-However, Ryu is in a new class of recently developed algorithms that claim substantial improvements over previous efforts.
+However, Ryū is in a new class of recently developed algorithms that claim substantial improvements over previous efforts.

 These algorithms:
 * Produce a consistent round-trip representation for all 64-bit doubles
 * Produce the shortest length string from equivalent choices in all cases
 * Execute in a fraction of the time of previous efforts

-Doubleback merges forks of existing Ryu projects and modifies and enhances them to expose a consistent API.
+Doubleback merges forks of existing Ryū projects and modifies and enhances them to expose a consistent API.
 Doubleback tests APIs against each other for consistency.

-Doubleback implements printf %g equivalency which was not implemented previously by the reference Ryu project [3]

 1. https://dl.acm.org/doi/10.1145/3296979.3192369
 2. https://dl.acm.org/doi/pdf/10.1145/3360595
-3. https://github.com/ulfjack/ryu  (There is a wealth of information about Ryu in the README here.)
+3. https://github.com/ulfjack/ryu  (There is a wealth of information about Ryū in the README here.)

 # Status

-Doubleback is in development and is not ready for use or contributions.
+Doubleback is in development and is NOT READY for use or contributions.

 # Roadmap for first release